 Resembling a gigantic stone jigsaw puzzle, this wall is recycling as high art

-After entering at the western entrance, and paying for your ticket, the first thing you will see ahead of you, is this wall.
+After entering through the West Gate and making the garden-maintenance donation at reception, the first thing you will see ahead of you is this wall.
 It is beautifully constructed out of borrowed stones from a variety of sources which range from long quarry stones, foundation stones, rocks, tiles and even a round mill stone.

 Bokakaku – The Ceremonial Gate